c0ral1ne/zsh-jump/README.md

 -------------------  -----------------------------------------------
 ja <name> [path]     Add a bookmark (defaults to current directory
                      if [path] is omitted)
-j <name>             Jump to a bookmarked directory jrm <name>           Remove a bookmark jls                  List all bookmarks b                    Go back to the previous directory (cd -)
+j <name>             Jump to a bookmarked directory (supports fuzzy path resolution) jrm <name>           Remove a bookmark jls                  List all bookmarks b                    Go back to the previous directory (cd -)